allegro/allegro.tech/_posts/2017-03-08-hitting-the-wall.md

 If you want to monitor what is happening with Marathon codebase prepare for frequent changes.
 Over the years the Marathon team tried different code review and management tools.
-They started with vanilla Github, then moved to Waffle.io to finally settle on JIRA.
+They started with vanilla Github, then moved to Waffle.io to finally settled on JIRA.
 For code review they used Github, reviewable.io and now they prefer [phabricator](https://phabricator.mesosphere.com/).
 Their CI system also changed from Travis thru TeamCity to Jenkins.

-Overall, it is easier to monitor what happens with Marathon then it used to be when Mesosphere worked [in a private repo](https://twitter.com/airburst/status/743439711851642884) and had a [silence period](https://twitter.com/kamilchm/status/741261802487611392) with no communication to the community.
+Overall, it is easier to monitor what happens with Marathon than it used to be when Mesosphere worked [in a private repo](https://twitter.com/airburst/status/743439711851642884) and had a [silence period](https://twitter.com/kamilchm/status/741261802487611392) with no communication to the community.
 Still, there is no roadmap but you can figure